Quick Answer: How Much Does Base44 Cost?

 Elite plan: Tailored for production level apps and teams expecting steady traffic or high usage.
 The larger credit pool and stronger support make it suitable for businesses running apps that need to stay stable under consistent load.

-To give you a clearer sense of where Base44 sits in the market, here’s a side by side look at how its pricing and core features compare with popular AI app builders like Lovable.dev, Bolt.new, and UI Bakery.
-This makes it easier to understand whether Base44 is fairly priced, where it shines, and where it still has some catching up to do.
+To give you a clearer sense of where Base44 sits in the AI app builder market, here’s a side by side look at how its pricing and core features compare with popular tools like Vitara, Lovable.dev, and Bolt.new.
+This helps you understand whether Base44 pricing feels fair, where it gives strong value, and where another platform may be a better fit for your app idea.

 |---|---|---|---|---|